meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-10-measuring-a-baseline.md

 description: A brief explanation on the rationale behind measuring a baseline accuracy score.
 ---

 The purpose of this article is to highlight the importance of performing baseline measurements as a routine pre-cursor to evaluating the performance of your model(s).
-Although, the information provided by the baseline measurement is purely a conceptual one, it can't help us avoid some very common pit-falls in ML.
+Although, the information provided by the baseline measurement is purely a conceptual one, it can help us avoid some very common pit-falls in ML.

 >Let's start with an example.
 Say you had a bag of 100 marbles (40 green, 15 orange, 25 blue, and 20 red), and you trained a statistical model to predict the color using a series of attributes carefully collected with expensive scientific equipment.